Lingopie Review (2026): Is It Worth It to Learn Japanese?

 Then you are instantly given three options of shows you might enjoy and you can dive right in!

 Lingopie has Japanese content in a wide range of genres.
-There are dramas, anime, documentaries, cooking shows and short films.
-Most of the videos are under 10 minutes in length but there are also many longer shows, 30 minutes to an hour or more.
+There are dramas, anime, documentaries, cooking shows, music, movies and more.

 Lingopie review: screenshot of the Lingopie dashboard showing some of the Japanese video content available

-In particular, Lingopie have a good selection of Japanese dramas and also documentaries about life in Japan.
+In particular, Lingopie have a good selection of Japanese dramas and also documentaries about life in Japan/Japanese culture.

 I would describe most of the content as ‘hidden gems’.
-They aren’t really famous anime you might have seen elsewhere, but it is still good quality content.
+They might not have all of the same big names as certain other platforms, but it is still good quality content.

 You can turn on the subtitles at the bottom of the video.
 These are available in Japanese and/or English.